cajus/uif/README.IPv6.md

-# IPv6 support for uif
+# IPv6 support for UIF 1.1.5

-Starting with version 1.1.0 uif is able to handle IPv6 iptables as well as IPv4 iptables.
+Starting with version 1.1.0 UIF is able to handle IPv6 iptables as well as IPv4 iptables.
 The IPv6 support was originally provided by Alex Owen via a patch sent to the Debian bug tracker.
 Awesome thanks to Alex for this initial piece of work!!!

-With IPv6 support added, uif can now also produce IPv6 firewall rules.
+With IPv6 support added, UIF can now also produce IPv6 firewall rules.
 The init script can, by setting IPV6MODE=1 in /etc/default/uif, be made to install the IPv4 rules from /etc/uif/uif.conf and the IPv6 rules from /etc/uif/uif6.conf.